Vija047/Food-Ordering-App/README.md

 ### Orders
 - `POST /api/orders` - Place a new order
 - `GET /api/orders` - Get all orders

+### Restaurants
+- `GET /api/restaurants` - Get all restaurants
+- `POST /api/restaurants` - Add a new restaurant
+- `PUT /api/restaurants/:id` - Update a restaurant by ID
+- `DELETE /api/restaurants/:id` - Delete a restaurant by ID

 ## License
 This project is licensed under the MIT License.